PHILADELPHIA REFLECTIONS

 King Tut

 Recently, a charming archeology scholar from the University of Pennsylvania, Leslie Ann Warden, entertained the Right Angle Club with the interesting history of King Tut.
-Interest in this subject is currently heightened by a travelling exhibit of the tomb relics now on elegant display at the Franklin Institute.
-However, Philadelphia has a permanent exhibition of Egyptian artefacts lodged in the University Museum.
+Interest in this subject is currently heightened by a traveling exhibit of the tomb relics currently on elegant display at the Franklin Institute.
+However, Philadelphia also has a permanent exhibition of Egyptian artefacts lodged in the University Museum.
 Since this museum is the second largest archaeology museum in the world, after the British Museum, that makes it the largest in America.
 An interesting sidelight is that Ms. Warden spoke in the grill room of the Racquet Club, which was the first effort by William Mercer to use "Mercer" tiles in a building.
-Mercer was curator of the University Museum.
-We learned that King Tutankhamen was unknown before his tomb was discovered, all records of this part of the Egyptian dynasty having been lost or deliberately obliterated by successors.
+Mercer at that time was the curator of the University Museum.
+We learned from Ms. Warden that King Tutankhamen was unknown before his tomb was discovered, all records of this part of the Egyptian dynasty having been lost or deliberately obliterated by successors.
 Therefore, the discovery of these magnificent art objects started a massive expansion of scholarship about the entire Third Millenium.

 William Pepper

 The establishment of the University Museum around 1890 was apparently mostly due to the enthusiasm of William Pepper, then Provost of the University of Pennsylvania.
 What seems to have got Pepper going was an expedition to Iraq, the place where civilization began, in Mesopotamia.
 The relics brought back from this celebrated effort needed a home, and Pepper decided it had to be here.
-One famous philanthropist after another carried on the tradition after Pepper's premature death, often in the role of Chairman of the Board of Trustees.
+One famous philanthropist after another, often in the role of Chairman of the Board of Trustees, carried on the tradition after Pepper's premature death.
 Some of them have their names on buildings, some declined.
 To a notable degree, the feeling of special possession was exemplified by Alexander Stirling Calder, who turned the statues in the garden to face inward rather than out toward the street.
 Asked whether a mistake had been made, he is said to have replied that due to the Museum's withdrawn character, it was more appropriate for the world to face the Museum.
+No more icily accurate comment has ever been made about the University's relation to its city neighbors.

 It's well worth a lot of anybody's time, and many visits.
 If you can find a way to get there.